cverish/campsites-app/README.md

 ## Background
 A full-stack application for exploring public campsites across the US and Canada.

 The app currently contains a filterable list view of all campsites with server-side filtering, sorting, and pagination.
+It's also mobile-friendly!
+More features to come, go to the [Project Status](#project-status) section for more details.

-✨ ***work-in-progress*** ✨
+View the work-in-progress application [here](https://campsites.veri.sh).

 ## Table of Contents
 - [Background](#background)